potomak/legion/README.md

 ## Purpose

-Legion's purpose is to make it easy to write distributed computing applications which are scalable homogeneously across and unbounded number of nodes.
+Legion's purpose is to make it easy to write applications which are scalable homogeneously across and unbounded number of nodes.

 ### Examples